Creating an LQA process

 Mario Pluzny, currently the Localization Program Manager at Twitter, shares the biggest challenge around ensuring quality without the right tools and processes:

 “The quality of global content cannot be assured without everyone looking at the same source.
 I think that versioning is one of the biggest challenges we face in localization.
 Even once things are in translation, the English source will often still change.
-The use of a TMS will allow you to make changes more easily.”
+The use of a translation management system (TMS) will allow you to make changes more easily.”

-Here’s what the review workflow looks like when using a TMS like Lokalise:
+Here’s what the review workflow looks like when using a TMS — software that lets you track and manage the localization process in one place — like Lokalise:

 1. Create custom statuses to identify multiple review steps (e.g., copywriting review, subject matter expert review, regulatory review, internal quality checks, etc.)